USI - FAU Double Degree - FAQ

 |Leisure activities, culture, sports||EUR 61|

-USI provides all USI-based students with an Apple Macbook for the duration of their studies, including their time at FAU; a number of laptops will be available for FAU-based students during their studies in Lugano.
+USI provides all USI-based students with an Apple Macbook for the duration of their studies, including their time at FAU; student workstations are available on the West Campus also for for FAU-based students, however it is recommended to have your own computer.

 The Main Library, the branch libraries and many of the departmental libraries have workstations with Internet access.
 The Main Library and the Science and Technology Branch Library and each Department also each have a CIP pool with computers for members of the University to use 24/7.
 However, it is recommended to have your own computer.